Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 ##### PublicDashboardFeatureConfigModel
 > Explain the purpose and responsibility of the class.

-As mentioned above, we are going to store the public dashboard feature configuration in the dashboard.
-The FeatureConfigNotifier manages the application state related to the feature configuration, so this class will hold the current value of this feature configuration.
-To be able to transfer the data between the states, according to the Presentation Layer Architecture document, we should use the model classes.
-So, for this purpose, we should create a PublicDashboardFeatureConfigModel that will be used to transfer the public dashboard feature configuration between application states (ChangeNotifiers).
+As mentioned above, we are going to store the public dashboard feature configuration in the Firestore database.
+The `FeatureConfigNotifier` manages the application state related to the feature configuration, so this class will hold the current value of this feature configuration.
+To be able to transfer the data between the states, according to the [Presentation Layer Architecture](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/02_presentation_layer_architecture.md#view-model) document, we should use the model classes.
+So, for this purpose, we should create a `PublicDashboardFeatureConfigModel` that will be used to transfer the public dashboard feature configuration between application states (`ChangeNotifier`s).

 ##### FeatureConfig module changes